kasutorogo/dictaria/README.md

     pip install -r requirements.txt
     ```

-> **Note for macOS users:** The `requirements.txt` includes `pynput` for cross-platform compatibility.
-If you are only using the Hammerspoon method, you can safely ignore `pynput` installation warnings or use `pip install faster-whisper sounddevice soundfile numpy` instead.
+> On first launch, faster-whisper will download and load the medium model.
+This can take a bit of time.

 4.  **Run Dictaria:**

     ```bash
     python dictaria.py
     ```

-> On first launch, faster-whisper will download and load the medium model.
-This can take a bit of time.

 ---